Maples7/kong-config-manager/README.md

 **NOTE**:

-0. As Kong's Admin APIs' document implies, `/cluster` has **NO** POST API.

-1. Adding **new plugin** should be paid more attention.
+0. Adding **new plugin** should be paid more attention.
 If you want to add a new plugin under some specific api, use `api_id` field in the new JSON file to achieve it.
 This field would be used as URL route's param for `POST - /apis/{name or id}/plugins/` API.

-2. After successfully adding items, the JSON files you create manually would be removed.
+1. After successfully adding items, the JSON files you create manually would be removed.

 #### Update